credsign/credsign.github.io/README.md

 1. Copy or link `geth` to the root of this repo.
 2. Run `node dev --privnet` to start your local node.
 Leave it running.
-3. Run `node dev --contracts --deploy=storage --network=privnet` to deploy the contracts.
+3. Run `node dev --deploy --network=privnet --contracts=all` to deploy the contracts.
 When prompted for a password, use `credsign`.
 4. Run `node dev --frontend` to compile the webapp and serve it at <http://localhost:8000/>

 Modifying files in `./app/src` will trigger a recompile while the frontend server is running.